OX-Crane/OX-Crane/README.md

 - 🤔 I’m learning springboot, vue and taking part in the entrance exams for postgraduate schools
 - 💬 Ask me about chinese life, ping pong, kong fu, and cute panda
 - 📫 How to reach me: 389307471@qq.com
-- ⚡ Fun fact: The clitoris has twice as many nerve endings as the penis(it is really funny) **the end, have a good day, and hope you no bug **
+- ⚡ Fun fact: The clitoris has twice as many nerve endings as the penis(it is really funny)<br>
+**the end, have a good day, and hope no bug**